txoof/epd_display/README.md

     - `$ sudo raspi-config` > Interface Options > SPI > Yes
 2. Reboot
     - `$ sudo shutdown -r now`
 | |
 |:-------------------------:|
 |<img src=./documentation/images/raspi_config_00_iface_opts.png alt="librespot plugin" width=500 />|
 |<img src=./documentation/images/raspi_config_01_spi.png alt="librespot plugin" width=500 />|
 |<img src=./documentation/images/raspi_config_02_spi_enabled.png alt="librespot plugin" width=500 />|
+3. Check the [Hardware Setup](./documentation/Hardware_Setup.md) documentation for more details

 ### Userland Setup
 PaperPi can be run directly on-demand from a user account such as the default "pi" user.
 Any other user will work as well, but the user must be a member of the spi group.